UnityTechnologies/InputSystem_Warriors/README.md

 This example project is developed by Unity Technologies and has involvement from R&D, Product Management, Product Marketing and Evangelism.

-If you have any feedback or questions about the new Input System, you are invited to join us on the forums: https://forum.unity.com/forums/new-input-system.103/
+If you have any feedback or questions about Unity's Input System, you are invited to join us on the forums: https://forum.unity.com/forums/new-input-system.103/

 If you have any issues, errors or feedback about the example project; you can open an issue on this repository or send an email to andyt[at]unity3d.com